the Northern Utah WebSDR server(s)

 have any say as to what type of advertisement is presented.
 As is

-true of most Internet ads, cookies left on your computer from previous
+true of most Internet ads, cookies left on your computer from your previous

-- NONE of the ads that might appear on the WebSDR's web page(s) imply any endorsement by us at the Northern Utah WebSDR, the author of the WebSDR software or anyone else: As we stated above, we don't choose the ads!
+- NONE of the ads that might appear on the WebSDR's web page(s) imply any endorsement by us at the Northern Utah WebSDR, the author of the WebSDR software or anyone else: As we stated above, we don't choose the ads - and we have no way of knowing which ads appear on your computer!

 If you wish to find out how you can contribute to this project, or if